Slant Picking

 Slanting is the swindle phase (the essential oils moment) between plateau and apathy.

-If you're watching guitar technique videos and not putting in 20+ hours per week actually playing, I doubt you'll even be playing in another year.
+If you're watching guitar technique videos rather than putting in 20+ hours per week actually playing, I doubt you'll even be playing in another year.
+But that won't prevent you from evangelizing the marvels of slant picking on Facebook or wherever they teach kids to ride bikes with square wheels.

-Cracking the Code isn't even about guitar technique.
-It's just resignation and reducing the horizon of expectations down to musical cliches from decades past.
+Cracking the code isn't even about guitar technique.
+It's just resignation and reducing the horizon of expectations down to a few gimmicks from decades past.
 Aside from being entertaining TV, cracking the code is a way to play it safe and feel good about stagnation or regression.
 At the end of the day, the code is about assurance, certainty, the illusion of progress toward the conventional, and a high-turnover community of the enthused with their own in-group jargon who sacrifice a little of their money to do what they were always, already going to do

 Welcome to McSlanting.
 What's going to happen has already happened.